 Don’t forget that many ski resorts are located at permanent townships so you will find the usual range of jobs that you could usually find in a small town.

 Some people love the mountain life and end up working as lawyers, doctors, in the bank, in the supermarkets, as a mechanic or a plumber and spend the weekends skiing.
-There is no reason why you can’t look outside the obvious ski resort jobs when looking for a job.
+There is no reason why you can’t search outside the obvious ski resort jobs when looking for employment.